jakjus/serverless-discord-bot/README.md

 # Discord Serverless Bot with Lambda Proxy

 ## Introduction
-Discord Serverless Bot with Lambda Proxy is an example SAM application (template), that uses AWS Services - AWS API Gateway with Proxy AWS Lambda Function, in order to split functions based on event's request body.
+Discord Serverless Bot with Lambda Proxy is an example SAM application (template or framework), that uses AWS Services - AWS API Gateway with Proxy AWS Lambda Function, in order to split functions based on event's request body.

 Discord application sends all events to one endpoint URL.
 Our architecture prevents Discord Serverless Bot from becoming a Lambda Monolith.